philsmirnoff/A.I.V.A.N.-ai-react-news-app/README.md

 This is A.I.V.A.N. - Artificial Intelligence Voice Assistant News App.
-Created using JavaScript, React, News api from news.api.org, and Alan Ai - it is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
+Created using JavaScript, React, Material Ui, News api from news.api.org, and Alan Ai - it is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
 Alan AI: https://alan.app/

 Live version: https://aivan.herokuapp.com/